Winter Papers 3

 Brian Dillon, Irish Times

 Bridging that world and the rest of the content in Winter Papers 3 is Barry himself, who diaries his good-old-bad-old days as a baby journalist in Limerick alongside Joanne Betty Conlon's slightly eerie black and white photos of the city taken in the late 1980s and early 1990s.
-This is worth it alone for Barry's anecdote about getting a friendly lift home from the gardai while hallucinating, but the almost incidental feeling of the words alongside the imagery does have a seismic quality.
+This is worth it alone for Barry's anecdote about getting a friendly lift home from the Gardai while hallucinating, but the almost incidental feeling of the words alongside the imagery does have a seismic quality.

 Hilary A White, Sunday Independent